codingisok-team/codingisok/_src/About.md

 ## Coding is _O.K._

-This blog aims to provide intermediate-level programming resources.
-We assume that readers know what for-loops are, but we don't assume that programmers know what "monading a reciprocal contrafunctor" means (we made that up, it doesn't mean anything).
+This blog aims to provide a comprehensive, intermediate-level programming resource.
+We assume that the reader knows the basics of programming, like what `for`-loops are, but not necessarily what "extracting a static function" means.

 ## The Why

-In learning programming, we found that most learning resources are bimodal -- either they assume that the reader knows literally nothing (hence, we didn't really learn anything out of frustration), or they assume that the reader knows a lot (hence, we didn't really learn anything out of frustration).
+In learning programming, we found that most learning resources are bimodal — either they assume that the reader knows literally nothing (we get pretty tired of reading about `if` statements for the millionth time), or they assume that the reader has a PhD in CS (hence, we don't really learn anything out of frustration with the jargon).

-Sometimes you know a good amount about how to write programs, but you don't really know the ins-and-outs of particular techniques.
-There are tons of books which explain interfaces/abstract classes/classes, but those interest calculator projects don't really teach you when you should use one of those things over the others -- nor _why_.
+Most people interested in programming fall somewhere in-between: they know a good amount about how to write programs, but not really the ins-and-outs of particular techniques.
+There are tons of books that explain the syntax of interfaces/abstract classes/classes, but those interest calculator projects don't really teach you when you should use one of those things over the others — nor _why_.

 And so here we are.
 Hopefully this will come in handy.